November 29, 2020 5 Min Read

 If you’re not sure about your own spirituality, LaToya recommends beginning with gratitude.
 For her, it lets you spark the part of your brain and soul that will tell you what your beliefs are.

 LaToya encourages you to think about what you could do to help at least one person each day.
 It doesn’t need to be big, but it should be heartfelt.
-By putting love into the world, you are honoring yourself and whatever spiritual tennants you hold.
+By putting love into the world, you are honoring yourself and whatever spiritual tenets you hold.

 “Giving is the gift that keeps on giving,” LaToya says.